kosik/dogej/README.md

 DOGE-J is an open toolkit to operate with your money straight in the Dogecoin blockchain.

-It is a Java wrapper to intercommunicate with [Dogecoin-core](https://github.com/dogecoin/dogecoin) node.
+It is a Java client to intercommunicate with [Dogecoin-core](https://github.com/dogecoin/dogecoin) node API.

 The purpose of this library is open comprehensive implementation of Dogecoin JSON-RPC protocol in Java.